On the Quantum K-theory of Quiver Varieties at Roots of Unity

-where $x_{i,j}$ are now certain functions of $\zz$ and $\aa$ determined as roots of algebraic equations, known as the {\it Bethe equations}:
+where $x_{i,j}$ are now certain functions of $\zz$ and $\aa$ determined as the roots of the algebraic equations, known as the {Bethe equations}:

-The above equations can be explicitly written using the data of the underlying quiver \cite{Aganagic:2017be}, as we shall recall in Section \ref{betheeqseq}.
-In essence, each solution to the Bethe equations (\ref{betheeqintro}) provides values for $x_{i,j}$ as specific functions of the parameters $\zz$ and $\aa$.
-Substituting those values into (\ref{betheeqintro}) gives an eigenvalue of $\mathcal{M}_{\cL}(\zz,\aa)$.
-All eigenvalues appear in this way.
+Equations (\ref{betheeqintro}) are constructed explicitly from the underlying quiver \cite{Aganagic:2017be}.
+We recall this construction in Section \ref{betheeqseq}.
+In essence, each solution to the Bethe equations (\ref{betheeqintro}) provides $x_{i,j}$ as specific functions of the parameters $\zz$ and $\aa$.
+Substituting those functions into (\ref{eigenvalbeth}) gives an eigenvalue of $\mathcal{M}_{\cL}(\zz,\aa)$.